How to Fix Heating element relay failure on Samsung DVE45T3400W (Electric)

 Heating element relay failure

-This step-by-step repair guide walks you through fixing heating element relay failure on your Samsung DVE45T3400W (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing heating element relay failure on your Samsung DVE45T3400W (Electric).
+With the right tools and parts, you can complete this repair in 1–2 hours and save yourself the expense of a service call.

-On the DVE45T3400W, the heating relay is part of the main control board (DC92-01803F), and a common mistake I see DIYers make is replacing just the heating element when the element tests fine — always check the relay on that board with a multimeter first.
-Also, watch for heat discoloration around the relay solder points; that’s your telltale sign the board is the true culprit and not a thermistor or thermal fuse downstream.
+On the DVE45T3400W, the heating relay is part of the main control board (DC92-01803F).
+A common mistake I see DIYers make is replacing just the heating element when it tests fine — always check the relay on that board with a multimeter first.
+Look for heat discoloration around the relay solder points; that’s your telltale sign the board is the true culprit, not a thermistor or thermal fuse downstream.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.